Make an Adorable Halloween Sock Spider

 If you'd like a free printable gift tag to go along with one of these cute homemade sock gifts, here you go (Halloween Printables)!

-Either way, have a fun and spooky Halloween!
+Have a fun and spooky Halloween!